Volodymyr7711/BrandButton/README.md

         }
 }
 ```
-These lines of code help us to easy present SwiftUI View inside UIKit ViewController.
+These lines of code help us to easily present SwiftUI View inside UIKit ViewController.

 ```swift